What is multimorbidity and comorbidity?

 People with cardiovascular disease (CVD) often live with other chronic conditions besides CVD.
 The additional conditions experienced by a person who has CVD is known as comorbidity.
 In this report, the focus is on the comorbidity of CVD (noting that a person may have more than 1 cardiovascular disease) in combination with diabetes and/or chronic kidney disease (CKD).
 These 3 diseases are closely associated, with shared underlying causes and risk factors, along with common prevention, management and treatment strategies.
 The interrelationship between their effects means that diabetes and CKD also act as risk factors for coronary heart disease, stroke and other cardiovascular diseases (AIHW 2016).

-An ageing population, along with unfavourable risk factor trends and a high prevalence of chronic disease in the community are expected to result in a rise in the prevalence of CVD comorbidity, and higher rates of CVD among among people with other chronic conditions.
+An ageing population, along with unfavourable risk factor trends and a high prevalence of chronic disease in the community are expected to result in a rise in the prevalence of CVD comorbidity, and higher rates of CVD among people with other chronic conditions.

 In 2017–18, based on self-reported data, of the estimated 1.2 million Australians who had heart, stroke and vascular disease, 950,000 (82%) also had at least 1 of 9 other selected chronic conditions, including: